dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

    :align: right
    :width: 300px

 This panel shows the user's login information and information about the user's public and private remaining storage.

-See my uploads
+See My Uploads
-   Open BlenderKit website and show list of author’s assets.
+   Open the BlenderKit website and show a list of the author's assets.

 BlenderKit Login Panel